-Include the BrightstarDB Entity Context
+Including the BrightstarDB Entity Context

 The Brightstar Entity Context is a text template that when run introspects the other code elements in the project and generates a number of classes and a context in a single file that can be found under the context file in Visual Studio.
-The simplest way to get the latest version of this file is to add the BrightstarDB NuGet package to your project:
+To add a new BrightstarEntityContext add a new item to the project.
+Locate the item in the list called Brightstar Entity Context, rename it if required, and add to the current project.